-Center of Hebron Old City is a UNESCO site.
-On this tour, we will be visiting the Old City of Hebron (H1 & H2) and learn about the significance of the Tomb of the Patriarchs to the three Abrahamic religions.
+The Center of the Old City is a UNESCO site.
+On this tour, we will be visiting the Old City (H1 & H2) and learning about the significance of the Tomb of the Patriarchs to the three Abrahamic religions.
 The tour includes a visit to the tomb (Known also as the Ibrahimi Mosque).
-You’ll also walk through the local souks and later visit a ceramic and glass factories to watch how they blow the glass to shape it and how they make the ceramic.
+You’ll also walk through the local souks and later visit ceramic and glass factories to watch how they blow the glass to shape it and how they make the ceramic.

 End of the tour.

-- Hotel pick up and drop off outside of Bethlehem
+✗ Hotel pick up and drop off outside of Bethlehem City

 Departure & Return

-- If you are coming from Jerusalem, you will meet your guide at Bethlehem 300 Checkpoint (known also a Rachels’ Tomb Crossing).
+- If you are coming from Jerusalem, you will meet your guide at Bethlehem 300 Checkpoint (known also as Rachels’ Tomb Crossing).
 It’s about 30 minutes drive from Damascus Gate by bus.

-- Your guide will meet you after you cross to Bethlehem side.
+- Your guide will meet you after you cross to Bethlehem’s side.

 - If you are staying in Bethlehem then a hotel pick-up is available.

 - If you are more than 5 people, pick up and drop off from your hotel in Jerusalem is included.

 - A current valid passport is required on the day of travel.